-Since it is possible that the data will not change state properly between clock sample points, there is the possibility of metastability.
-As the data transition approaches a sample point, (in this example "A"), it will eventually end up inside the setup time to the clock CLK, and one of several outcomes could occur.
+Since it is possible that the data will not properly change state between clock sample points, there is a possibility of metastability.
+As the data transition approaches a sample point (for example, clock sample A in Figure 2), it will eventually end up inside the setup time to the clock CLK, causing one of several outcomes to occur.

-If the flip flop is fast enough to still see the zero, then A = 1 and B = C = D = 0, (i.e., case 1) and all will work as previously described.
-If the flip flop does not see the zero, and remains High, then B = 1 and C = D = E = 0, (i.e., case 2,) and again all will work properly.
+If the flip flop is fast enough to still see the transition, then AAx = BBx = CCx = DDx = 1, (case 1) and all will work as previously described.
+If the flip flop does not see the transition, then AAx = 1 and BBx = CCx = DDx = 0, (case 2) and again all will work properly.

 Finally, the flip flop could briefly enter a metastable state.
-If this occurs, then the second synchronizing flip flop will still "see" a one or a zero and will register that state, leading to the same arguments as above.
-There is no problem as long as the load on the potentially metastable flip flop is one, except when the metastable period is EXACTLY equal to the input clock period.
-However, this event is extremely unlikely, and even then, there is one further register in the data path.
-Therefore, the chance of a metastable event upsetting the operation of the circuit is small.
+If this occurs, then the second synchronizing flip flop will still "see" a 1 or 0 and will register that state, leading to the same arguments as above.
+There is no problem as long as the load on the potentially metastable flip flop is one, except when the metastable period is exactly equal to the input clock period.
+However, this event is extremely unlikely with today's very fast silicon, and even then, there are three further registers in the data path.
+Therefore, the chance of a metastable event upsetting the operation of the circuit is vanishingly small.